Anybalsmith/Team-ETE---Google---Isolated-Sign-Language-Recognition/to_disuss_meetings.md

 - check points range
 - create batch, by padding to max length sequence, but ignore padded frames in loss calculation = mask
 - rotation may not be useful, or only on a small range

+31/05
+  Combinations of parts - for example we took a hand from one sample and lips from another sample with the same label.
+This augmentation gave a significant increase in score (idea proposed in 3rd place solution)
+  Besides doing spatial augmentation such as adding noise, we can think about doing temporal augmentation (cf 2nd place solution)